While data analysis is a powerful tool, a staggering number of data is misinterpreted, leading to misleading insights and frustrated customers.

 Moreover, when it comes to frequently asked questions, if you own a website, you have options.
 You can either integrate helpful answers into a chatbot feature or dedicate a section at the bottom of your page specifically for FAQs.

-Letting your customers find solutions to their issues on their own before getting connected to a support team agent.
+Let your customers find solutions to their issues on their own before getting connected to a support team agent.

 This reduces reliance on customer support agents.
 It lets customers solve issues on their own time and at their own pace.